-He says If he passes he ~~wouldnt~~

-he was going to complain till they

-wouldnt keep him.
+He says if he passes he ~~wouldnt~~ was going to complain till they wouldnt keep him.

 Well Raymond.
-I called this

-morning for Leona, where she bin

-living & phone was disconnected

-operator said.
-So I then called the

-Restaurant & she talked a little

-while said she moved.
-I ask where

-said her & violet at Hotel. till they

-could get a place.
-I ask her to

-come home.
-Said no she didnt

-want to.
-We couldnt get along

-she didnt have time to talk

-to me.
-Well you can imagine

-how my heart ache.
-She gone

-Raymond.
+I Called this morning for Leona. where she been living & phone was disconnected.
+Operator said.
+So I then Called the Restaurant & she talked a little while said she moved.
+I ask where said her & violet at Hotel. till they could get a place.
+I ask her to come home.
+Said no she didnt want to.
+We couldnt get along.
+She didnt have time to talk to me.
+Well you can imagine how my heart ache.
+She gone Raymond.

-Well I not saw any thing of

-Marcia since Friday after you

-left. seem I dont know any

-thing to write.
+Well I not saw any thing of Marcia since Friday after you left. seem I dont know any thing to write.

 Did Marcia send you any money let me know.
-Do hope you -
+Do hope you